sequenceiq/blog-test/source/_posts/2014-11-24-periscope-scale-your-cluster-on-time.markdown

 }
 ```

-Now that the alarms are set we need to tell Periscope what to do when they trigger.
+Now that the alarms are set we need to tell Periscope what to do when they are triggered.
 Let's define the `scaling policies`:

 ```json
 {
   "minSize": 2,